What Are Musculoskeletal Disorders?

 - Adjustment of work equipment.

-In order to maintain performance levels and promote productivity, the correct adjustment of a table, chair, footrest and position of tools and material shuttles must be achieved.
+To maintain performance levels and promote productivity, the correct adjustment of a table, chair, footrest and position of tools and material shuttles must be achieved.
 This also helps you to avoid straining many parts of your body, thus ensuring you are less likely to develop a WMSD.

 Some of the robotics you could install into your workplace to achieve this include: